A view of the city with the College buildings in the foreground

 • integrate academic knowledges with community-based experiences;

-• be publicly presented, published, or otherwise shared with relevant publics, including community members who informed their design, content, and execution.
+• be publicly presented, published, or otherwise shared with relevant publics, including any community members who informed their design, content, and execution.

 Click here for a rubric that can help you evaluate your capstone project (or project idea) in more detail.
 Instructions for documenting your capstone are available on the Chicago Studies Certificate Program Canvas site.
-Email us for access to this resource,
+Email us for access to this resource.

 We can provide one-on-one advising and support in all aspects of developing your capstone project, including identifying appropriate partners and mentors, supporting the project’s particular engaged learning design, and (in some cases) providing supplemental micro-grants to support research and/or presentations of your work.
 Schedule an appointment to discuss in greater detail